Javingka/cardano-node-notes/plutus-playground/plutus-code/code-disection/plutus/utxo.md

 Assets on the ledger are stored in unspent outputs

-The unspent transaction output (UTxO) is specified by an address (public key hash) and a value, such address specify what transactions can unlock the value (output) and used as an input
+The unspent transaction output (UTxO) is specified by an address (such aaddress is given by the hash of the public key) and a value, such address specify what transactions can unlock the value (output) and used as an input

 Unspent transactions outputs are immutable